-For some people, renters insurance, also referred to as tenant insuarnce, might seem like an unnecessary expense.
+For some people, renters insurance might seem like an unnecessary expense.
 After all, if you don’t own your home, why spend the extra money each month?

 Renters insurance is a surprisingly affordable way to protect your personal belongings when you’re living in an apartment, house, or condo that you don’t own.
 It’s your guarantee that no matter what happens—whether a neighbor falls asleep with a lit cigarette and causes a fire, or someone breaks into your home—all of your personal property will be covered.

 You might not think renters insurance is worth it if you’ll only be renting for a short time or if you don’t own many possessions of great value.
 But because renters insurance is so affordable, it makes much more financial sense to invest in a policy rather than replacing everything you own in the event of a disaster.

 For renters, disaster comes in many forms.
 It can be weather-related damage, vandalism, or even a lawsuit from someone who was injured while in your home.
 Fortunately, renters insurance has got you covered throughout any of those situations.